Designated Authorized Representative (DAR)

 |

-When using MyNJFCHealthData, there may be situations where another adult individual, other than the NJFC member, may be allowed to access electronic protected health information (ePHI).
-This is possible by submitting a form for State approval for a Designated Authorized Representative (DAR).
-Assigning a DAR does not remove the adult NJFC member’s ability to access their health information using MyNJFCHealthData.
+When using MyNJFCHealthData, there may be situations where it is desirable or required that another adult individual, other than the NJFC member, be allowed to access the member’s electronic health information.
+This is done by submitting a Designated Authorized Representative (DAR) Request Form for approval by NJFC.

 |